Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Opportunities
 - Laos has received FDI from Vietnam in over 400 investment projects
 - Remittances over time should contribute to a multiplier effect as seen in other LIDCs
-- High-speed rail will allow more development internally and greater movement of people between China, Vietnam, and Thailand.
+- High-speed rail will allow more development internally and greater movement o people between China, Vietnam, and Thailand.
 As Laos is very central it has a special relationship over this
 - Political stability is increasingly good in this area
 - The ASEAN migration corridor stimulates economic activities with trade and development.